 With its video capabilities, Snapchat allows businesses to give consumers a behind-the-scenes look at their operations.
 Photos and videos can be combined to create an entire presentation for consumers.

 This is also a great way to build a sense of authenticity and community among your audience.

 This can then be used to direct consumers to a business’s website, YouTube channel or other social media sites.
 It can also be used to build anticipation and excitement for upcoming sales promotions and advertising campaigns.

 When a business is preparing to launch a new product or service, Snapchat is often used to give a preview of it.
 Snapchat lends itself well to product teasers and has been successful in turning consumers on to new products and services.

 This becomes even more crucial in the months and weeks leading up to seasonal events and sales, such as Thanksgiving and Christmas.
-However, it can also be used to mark any kind of special event or occasion that businesses want their customers to embrace.
+However, it can also be used to mark any special event or occasion businesses want their customers to embrace.

 There are several ways to advertise on Snapchat.
 You can buy advertising that goes into everyone’s feeds, but it will cost you approximately $750,000 a day.
 You can also purchase ads in the Discover content, but it will cost you quite a bit as well.

 Unless you have a large advertising budget, you will want to take advantage of Snapchat the same way individuals do.
 For free.

 Another popular strategy is using Snapchat Geofilters, which allows your audience to create user-generated content which promotes your brand to their audience.